What are some good Homemade Pottery Glaze Recipes

 The flux is used to help melt the glaze or lower the point of melting

-The stabilizer is an ingredient that’s used to stiffen glaze and hold it and extend the melting range, typically aluminum
+The stabilizer is an ingredient that’s used to stiffen glaze hold it and extend the melting range, typically aluminum

 You use these three ingredients in most glazes.